OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-10.md

 ## Mark 10:51

-“What do you want Me to do for you?”
+“What is it you wish Me to do for you?”
 Jesus asked him.
 The blind man said, “Rabbi, I wish to see.”

 ## Mark 10:52